fairlearn/fairlearn/docs/user_guide/adversarial.rst

 Firstly, we will dicuss the models that this implementation accepts in :ref:`models`.
-Secondly, in :ref:`data_preprocessing`, we discuss the required data preprocessing, as :math:`X` must be an array of floats.
+Secondly, in :ref:`data_preprocessing`, we discuss the data preprocessing, as :math:`X` must be translated into an array of floats when working with neural networks.
 Then, in :ref:`loss_functions`, we describe how the loss functions :math:`L_P` and :math:`L_A` are chosen.
 Lastly, in :ref:`training` we give some useful tips to keep in mind when training this model, as